 The ultimate goal of the approach stage is to better understand the prospect and know their wants, needs, and problems — anything that your product or service can help satisfy or solve.
 For this reason, your sales team should focus on mainly asking questions in this stage to know if and how your product or service can solve their challenges and pain points.

-After any objections and barriers to the sale have been removed, your sales team should prepare to ask for the sale — otherwise known as “closing” the deal.
-This stage refers to settling any negotiations, payments, invoices, contracts, or paperwork that finalizes the sale.
+After any objections and barriers to the sale have been removed, your team should try to finalize the sale — otherwise known as “closing” the deal.
+This stage refers to settling any negotiations, payments, invoices, contracts, or paperwork that wraps up the deak.

 Personal Selling Strategies